Proposed session topics are submitted for review and accepted and allocated by the TESS Scientific Organizing Committee.

 The scientific organizing committee will review all proposed session topics in June 2023.
 The evaluation process will include decisions to merge session topics to avoid duplicate sessions on similar subjects within or across topic areas.
 The scientific organizing committee will notify session conveners when sessions need to be merged and/or descriptions revised.
 Session conveners will receive an email regarding the final status of their proposed session topic in July 2023.

-During the abstract submission period of 20 July – 18 October 2023, session conveners should promote their session to potential authors and monitor the abstracts being submitted to their session using the online abstract viewer.
+During the abstract submission period of 20 July – 11 October 2023, session conveners should promote their session to potential authors and monitor the abstracts being submitted to their session using the online abstract viewer.
 TESS24 Staff should be alerted by a session convener if there are abstracts in a session that are not topically relevant.
 Email [email protected].
-After the scheduling phase in early November (see scheduling information below), abstracts will no longer be available for viewing until the program is finalized by the scientific organizing committee in late November.
+After the scheduling phase in late October to early November (see scheduling information below), abstracts will no longer be available for viewing until the program is finalized by the scientific organizing committee in November.

-In early November, session conveners will receive communications from the scientific organizing committee regarding the format(s) assigned to their session: oral or poster (when sessions have sufficient submissions to span multiple time slots).
+In late October, session conveners will receive communications from the scientific organizing committee regarding the format(s) assigned to their session: oral or poster (when sessions have sufficient submissions to span multiple time slots).
 Not all sessions will receive an oral session assignment and some sessions will only receive poster assignments.
-Session conveners will have approximately one week from 3-10 November 2023 to review and schedule the abstracts within the session formats they have been allocated.
+Session conveners will have approximately one week from 27 October - 3 November 2023 to review and schedule the abstracts within the session formats they have been allocated.
 Detailed scheduling instructions will be provided.